cloudfoundry/stratos/changelog.d/0001-home-card-tile-columns.md

   summary page was previously reachable only by clicking the card's header, which nothing advertised, and its own counts are now laid out to match the card they are reached from.
+- The Kubernetes page now offers the same interface as the Cloud Foundry one.
+  Cluster names are links in both card and line mode — they were plain text, so the page listed clusters without giving any way to open one — and a `User` column has been added to match.